 You will therefore find content on urban scale air flows, physiological models for thermal comfort and indoor air quality, particularly in underground stations.

-Within AREP, the team - made up of doctors, engineers and architects - enables the computation of physics in and around semi-open spaces.
-As commercial softwares do not allow to simulate reliably these phenomena, we developed a coupling of different numerical tools, as well as intensive and parallel computing methods.
+Within AREP, the team made up of PhD's, engineers and architects is commited to enable the computation of complex climatic phenomena in outdoor and semi-outdoor spaces.
+As most commercial softwares do not allow to properly characterize this typology of spaces, we use a coupling of different numerical methods, as well as intensive parallel computing methods.

 ↓↓ The most recent publications are below ↓↓

 (older posts can be found in the Blog section)

 - National Grand Prize for Engineering - SyntecL'hypercube is proud to have been involved ...
 Continue reading Grand Prix National de l’Ingénierie – Syntec